Ajfriel86/ReelOfFortune/README.md

 ![Image Path Issue 2](./read_me_images/image_path_issue.png)
 ![Image Path Issue 3](./read_me_images/console_log.png)

-- Another bug that I did not document as well was the spin() method within the slotMachine() class.
+- Another bug that I did not document was the spin() method within the slotMachine() class.
 This method is used to handle the spin click of the game.
 But, as a user got a 3-of-a-kind match they were getting four times the points.
 Once for winning, and three times extra, one for each reel.
 To overcome this, I created a stopSpin() method.
 That is called at the end of the spin() method.
 This solved that issue.

 ### Performance
 - Landing Page Performance